sirbrillig/corretto/README.md

 ## Before, After

 Suites can each have a `before( callable $callable )` which will be called before all the tests are run in that suite.
-Similarly `after( callable $callable )` will be run after all the tests have complete.
+Similarly `after( callable $callable )` will be run after all the tests have completed.

 There is also `beforeEach( callable $callable )` and `afterEach( callable $callable )` which run their callables before/after each test in the suite (or any nested suite).
 These can be used to set up and restore data that is shared between each test.